zkemail/zk-email-verify/README.md

 # ZK Email Verify

-**WIP: We have only received one audit on this codebase and are working on a second one for Q3 2023.
-Note that there is a lack of nullifiers, no signed bcc’s, non-nested reply signatures, upgradability of DNS, no self-email signatures, and hash sizing gotchas.
-None of these affect our currently deployed usecases (https://prove.email), but we recommend fully understanding the ideas before launching on mainnet.**
+**We have one audit on this codebase (v2.0.1 on npm includes the fixes) and are working on a second one in Q3 2023.
+Our usecases and docs are listed at https://prove.email -- we highly highly recommend checking your assumptions and usecases with us over our [developer Telegram group](https://t.me/+SYqeeJ7qI3I4OWQx) -- there are a number of subtle gotchas that are good to be aware of.**

 If you're interested in building a project with zk email or would like to contribute, we are happy to help brainstorm with you on our [developer Telegram group](https://t.me/+SYqeeJ7qI3I4OWQx)!
 Feel free to also dm @yush_g with questions on Twitter/Telegram.
 Get up to date on our broad progress on the [higher level org readme](https://github.com/zkemail).
 While this circom code is complete, it is quite slow client side (see benchmarks below), and we recommend that privacy-critical performance-critical apps use our [recursive halo2 circuits instead](https://github.com/zkemail/halo2-zk-email).
 We strongly recommend [using our SDK](https://www.npmjs.com/search?q=%40zk-email) instead of forking this repo, as we frequently fix critical bugs.